russtoku/uipa/docs/Seeding.md

 # Seeding the Database

-This covers seeding the database for development work.
+This covers seeding the database of public bodies for development work.
+"Public bodies" or "Public agencies" means government agencies that are subject to the Uniform Information Practices Act (UIPA) in Hawaii.
+These include organizations such as the Department of Land & Natural Resources, Department of Planning & Permitting, and the Office of Information Practices.

 ## Preparation